 We are Chicago-based road trippers, national park enthusiasts and travel bloggers.
 Both of us were lucky enough to grow up in families that made traveling a priority, which has stuck with both of us into adulthood.
 In summer 2008 we took our first road trip together to South Carolina and Georgia.
 It went so well we decided to head out West the following year.
 These first routes set the stage for what has become an obsession with planning travel and exploring the country and beyond.
-During the past 12 years, we’ve driven more than 50,000 miles, flown countless miles, visited 49 US states and 53 of 62 US national parks plus 11 Canadian national parks.
+During the past 12 years, we’ve driven almost 60,000 miles, flown countless miles, visited 49 US states and 53 of 62 US national parks plus 11 Canadian national parks.

 We’ve discovered that traveling both on and off the beaten path provides a greater understanding of the essence of a place.
 We do visit major tourist sites, but we also focus on a local level to find unique experiences that many overlook, whether it be in a big city, small town, national park, or the middle of nowhere.
 We do lots of research before we set out, but leave room for spontaneity along the way.